200 South Hamilton Road

 feedback received, attendees appreciated the opportunity to engage with

-that the 2025 State of the City video is available on the City's YouTube
+the 2025 State of the City video is available on the City's YouTube channel

-channel and linked on gahanna.gov for those who could not attend.
-She
+and linked on gahanna.gov for those who could not attend.
+She reported that

-reported that the Citizens Academy kicked off and welcomed a group of 20
+the Citizens Academy kicked off and welcomed a group of 20 engaged

-engaged Gahanna residents, representing both longtime and new members
+Gahanna residents, representing both longtime and new members of the

-of the community.
-The sessions thus far featured excellent dialogue and
+community.
+The sessions thus far featured excellent dialogue and strong

 Mayor Jadwin provided an update on Senate Bill 104 concerning short-term